GianfrancoBazzani/awesome-advanced-smart-contracts-testing-and-verification/readme.md

 # Awesome Advanced Smart Contracts Testing and Verification [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated collection of tools, frameworks, and methodologies for testing and verifying smart contracts.
-Designed for blockchain developers and security researchers.
+> A curated collection of tools, frameworks, and resources for testing and verifying smart contracts.
+Meant to be used by blockchain developers and security researchers as a knowledge source.

 ## Contents